Spencer Torkelson Player Props: Tigers vs. Padres

 Spencer Torkelson At The Plate

-- Torkelson has reached base via a hit in 58 games this year (of 94 played), and had multiple hits in 21 of those games.
+- Torkelson has picked up a hit in 61.1% of his 95 games this season, with more than one hit in 22.1% of those games.

-- Torkelson has had at least one RBI in 37.2% of his games this year (35 of 94), with two or more RBI 10 times (10.6%).
-He has also been responsible for three or more of his team's runs in four contests.

-- He has scored in 40 games this year (42.6%), including multiple runs in seven games.
+- He has scored in 40 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.